luismartinezs/cheatsheets/README.md

 8. Run: npm install --save-dev gh-pages
 9. Run: npm run deploy
 10. In git-hub > repo > settings, selectsource gh-pages branch, save
-11. Try the link provided, if it doesn't work, select anotehr branch, save, select again gh-pages, save.
-Reload page
+11. Try the link provided, if it doesn't work, select another branch, save, select again gh-pages, save.
+Reload page.
+It may take a few seconds/minutes for the web to show up.

 ## jquery